iptv-org/iptv/CONTRIBUTING.md

 - `deploy`: (shorthand) sequentially runs the `playlist:deploy` and `api:deploy` commands.
 - `report`: (shorthand) sequentially runs the `api:load` and `report:create` commands.
 - `test`: runs a test of all the scripts described above.

+## Workflows

+To automate the run of the scripts described above, we use the [GitHub Actions workflows](https://docs.github.com/en/actions/using-workflows).

+Each workflow includes its own set of scripts that can be run either manually or in response to an event.

+- `check`: sequentially runs the `playlist:check` and `playlist:validate` scripts when a new pull request appears, and blocks the merge if it detects an error in it.
+- `update`: every day at 0:00 UTC sequentially runs `api:load`, `db:create`, `playlist:update`, `playlist:lint`, `playlist:validate`, `playlist:generate`, `api:generate` and `readme:update` scripts and deploys the output files if successful.